enebular/docs/en/Project/index.md

 ---
-lastUpdated: 2018-01-28
+lastUpdated: 2018-01-30
-WIP: true
-memo: 冒頭の文章を若干変更しました（英訳できずすみません。。）
 ---

 # Projects

 A **Project** is, as the name suggests, the unit for organizing a set of work as a single project.

-[Introduction](INDEX.md) でも触れたように、アセットやデバイスの管理ができます（画像内でデバイスがプロジェクトに含まれていないのは、デプロイされている実際の場所が外部のサービスの環境であるためです）。
+As mentioned in the [Introduction](../INDEX.md), you can manage assets and devices in a project (in the image, devices are not included within the project as their actual deploy location is in a third party service environment).

 ![enebular overview](/_asset/images/Introduction/enebular-developers-project-overview.png)